I don’t have four kids homeschooling anymore. But for many years, I did.

-(So the general public isn’t worried that my children are illiterate and incapable of numerical calculations, even when my children happen to be correcting the cashier on their incorrect calculations, roll eyes, while the cashier is asking about their educational gaps).
+(So, the general public isn’t worried that my children are illiterate and incapable of numerical calculations, even when my children happen to be correcting the cashier on their incorrect calculations, and roll their eyes, while the cashier is asking about their educational gaps).

 2. Content is deliverable across the age spectrum.

 Okay, I’ll grant you that math concepts are delivered at different times for differing aptitudes (but sometimes even at wildly different ages, the younger kids are capable of older kids’ concepts, cause math is math and it wasn’t designed for different grades.
 It’s just math).

 3. Comprehension is based on the specific child, not on the grade the child is designated.